pjrebsch/memorb/README.md

 #### `enabled_methods` / `disabled_methods`

-Returns which methods are enabled/disabled for the integrating class.
+Returns which methods are registered and enabled/disabled for the integrating class.

-#### `purge(method_name)`

-Clears all caches for the specified method across all instances of the integrating class.

 ### Instance Methods

+These methods are available to instances of the integrating class.

 #### `memorb`

-Returns the Memorb agent for the object instance.
+Returns the `Memorb::Agent` for the object instance.

 ## Advisories